mwjkwan/cs51/Week 1-2/Problem Set 3 Hints.md

 - Now, what will you do if the true sum is actually negative?

 4.  `times`
 - Again, think about powers of `cBASE`.
 It’s helpful to look at an example of the grade-school algorithm for multiplication.
-The only thing that changed is that `cBASE` is no longer $10$; it’s $1000$.
+The only thing that changed is that `cBASE` is no longer `10`; it’s `1000`.
 How can you use your intuition from grade school to solve this problem in a similar way?
-- In the grade school algorithm, multiplying a $n$-digit number by a $m$-digit takes $n \cdot m$ multiplications of digits, added together.
-Is there a natural way you could break these $n \cdot m$ operations into chunks?
+- In the grade school algorithm, multiplying a *n*-digit number by a *m*-digit takes _n * m_ multiplications of digits, added together.
+Is there a natural way you could break these _n * m_ operations into chunks?
 (Don’t be afraid of helper functions for this one.)
 -  `1,234,057 * 1000 = 1,234,057,000` is equivalent to `[1; 234; 057] * 1000 = [1; 234; 057; 0]` for `cBASE = 1000`.
 -  What’s the sign when you multiply by 0?